pythonlover02/Proton-Sarek/README.md

 # Proton-For-Old-Vulkan or "Sarek"

-Sarek (Proton-For-Old-Vulkan): A custom Proton build with DXVK 1.10.3 for users with GPUs that support Vulkan 1.1+ but not Vulkan 1.3, or for those with non-Vulkan support who want a plug-and-play option featuring personal patches.
+Sarek (Proton-For-Old-Vulkan): A custom Proton build with [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek) for users with GPUs that support Vulkan 1.1+ but not Vulkan 1.3, or for those with non-Vulkan support who want a plug-and-play option featuring personal patches.

 **Why does this repository exist?**

-Because there are still users with GPUs that support Vulkan 1.1+ but not Vulkan 1.3, as well as others with non-Vulkan support.
-Those who can use DXVK often rely on older Proton versions, which suffer from lower compatibility and performance compared to newer builds.
-Meanwhile, users dependent on WineD3D frequently face poor gaming experiences.
-This repository provides patched versions of Proton and/or GE-Proton, offering better performance with DXVK v1.10.3 and WineD3D mainly through custom tweaks added to Proton, along with other enhancements, ensuring a smoother experience for both Vulkan and non-Vulkan setups.
+Because there are still users with GPUs that support Vulkan 1.1+ but not Vulkan 1.3, and others with non Vulkan support.
+Those who can use DXVK often rely on older versions of Proton, which suffer from lower compatibility and performance compared to newer builds.
+Meanwhile, users dependent on WineD3D often face a poor gaming experience.
+This repository provides patched versions of Proton and/or GE-Proton to try to solve these problems.
+This is done by using [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek) and adding tweaks and [Parameters](#Sarek) to Proton.

 Please be aware that this is a custom build of Proton and is **not** affiliated with Valve's Proton.
 If you encounter any issues specific to my Proton build from this repository that do not occur with Valve's version, kindly refrain from submitting a bug report to Valve's bug GitHub.
 Instead, please report the issue directly on this GitHub.
 Thank you for your understanding!